Construction start: early 2019

 If a road is signed Closed Local Traffic Only, or Closed to Thru Traffic, it can be accessed by the local residents or businesses and patrons to the businesses in the affected area.
 Thru traffic, however, is not allowed to use the roadway.

-Below are maps of the current and future Road Closure / Detours and Areas Under Construction that are or will be in effect for the City of Defiance.
+The map below shows locations of Road Closures in the City of Defiance.
 The road closures and detours shown are only those that are planned as a result of capital improvement (construction) projects or known road related closures.
 (Unplanned road closures, such as emergency road repairs, accidents, or related closures needed by public or private entities such as Railroad, Telephone, Gas, or other entities may not be shown)